Media Gallery

 The site, which totals 17.91 acres, includes seven land parcels.
 Blocks 1, 3, 5, 6 and 7, were identified as development parcels for housing, Block 4 is the location of the new Etobicoke Civic Centre (ECC), and Block 2 will be a future City park.

-In total, the five development blocks will include 2,700 residential homes, 900 of which will be affordable rental homes.
-All of the development blocks will also be serviced by a District Energy plant with all heating and cooling needs to be provided by a low-carbon thermal district energy network.
+In total, the five residential development blocks will include ~2,700 homes, ~900 of which will be affordable rental homes.
+The entire Bloor-Kipling site will be serviced by a District Energy plant with heating and cooling needs to be provided by a low-carbon thermal district energy network.

-The mix of residential, office, and institutional uses enhanced with a rich network of open spaces and parkland will create a dynamic community.
+Bloor-Kipling's mix of residential, office, and institutional uses will be enhanced with a rich network of open spaces and parkland to create a dynamic community.

 Project Details